Universal Music Publishing Group

-Universal Music Publishing Group (UMPG) is a North American music publishing company and is part of the Universal Music Group.
-It was formerly known as MCA Music Publishing until it merged with PolyGram.
+Universal Music Publishing Group (UMPG) is a global music publishing company and is part of the Universal Music Group.
+Universal Music Publishing has been ranked the #1 music publisher in market share by Billboard for multiple consecutive quarters.

-Universal Music Publishing is the world's second largest music publishing company, behind Sony Music Publishing.
-UMPG's catalogue consists of over three million songs, with offices in over 30 countries.
+The company is home to major songwriters and artists, including Taylor Swift, Bad Bunny, Drake, Kendrick Lamar, The Weeknd, Rosalía, Steve Lacy, Elton John, Adele, SZA, Harry Styles, Post Malone and more.
+UMPG has recently made historic catalogue acquisitions, including Bob Dylan, Sting, and Neil Diamond.
+UMPG's catalogue consists of over four million songs, with offices in 40 countries.

 History

+UMPG was formerly known as MCA Music Publishing.
+MCA had been in the music publishing business since 1964, when it acquired Lou Levy's Leeds Music.
+In 1979, MCA acquired ABC Records and its catalog was added to MCA Music Publishing.
+In the 1990s, MCA Music Publishing expanded by acquiring catalogs such as All Nations Music and the publishing of Interscope Records and Manny Records.

-In 1998, Seagram acquired PolyGram for $10.4 billion.
+MCA merged with PolyGram in 1998 when Seagram acquired PolyGram for $10.4 billion.
 PolyGram's music business was merged into Seagram's MCA Records.
 The merger was effected in January 1999, forming a new company named Universal Music Group.
 The merger also included both record labels' music publishers.
 The PolyGram catalog included Dick James Music, Welk Music, Cedarwood Publishing, and Sweden Music.
-MCA had been in the music publishing business since 1964, when it acquired Lou Levy's Leeds Music.

 In August 2000, UMPG acquired Rondor Music from Herb Alpert and Jerry Moss for roughly $400 million.
 It included former music publishing arms of A&M Records, I.R.S.
 Records, Stax Records, and Shelter Records, as well as Sea of Tunes.
 The purchase added 60,000 copyrights to Universal's library.

 In 2006, Universal Music Publishing Group acquired BMG Music Publishing from Bertelsmann Music Group for €1.63 billion, back then the third largest publishing group in the world, making Universal Music the largest music publisher in the world.
 It included the catalogs of Éditions Durand and Casa Ricordi and former music publishing arms of Benson Records and Zomba.
 As part of the acquisition of BMG Music Publishing, Universal divested the catalogues of Zomba UK (and the European rights to Zomba USA), Rondor UK, 19 Music and BBC to a new company named Imagem (now part of Concord Music Publishing).
+Sony/ATV Music Publishing overtook Universal Music Publishing as the world's largest music publisher in 2013 after acquiring EMI Music Publishing.